Shared Hosting Risks: Why High-Traffic Websites Need a Better Solution

 2. Security Vulnerabilities

 Shared hosting is more vulnerable to security breaches than other types of hosting.
 When multiple websites share the same server, a security breach on one site could compromise the others.
 For example, if one website on a shared server is hacked, the attacker could potentially gain access to other websites hosted on the same server, resulting in a widespread security breach.
 Security is critical for high-traffic websites, especially e-commerce sites and those collecting user data.
 Shared hosting does not provide the same level of protection as dedicated hosting or cloud hosting, which offer better firewall configurations and isolated environments.
-If security is a concern, consider reading How to Recover from a Website Crash: Best Practices for Uptime, Data Recovery, and Preventing Downtime.

 3. Limited Scalability